OtterBoops/fredboat.com/public/markdown/index.md

 ## Support
 Before you do anything, please [read our FAQ](https://fredboat.com/docs/faq).

-You can join either our [Discord server](https://discord.gg/cgPFW4q) or tweet us at [@DiscordFredBoat](https://twitter.com/DiscordFredBoat).
+You can join either our [Discord server](https://discord.gg/cgPFW4q).

-## Legal
-By using any of my hosted (but not selfhosted) bots you are subject to our (very minimal!) [terms of service](https://fredboat.com/docs/terms).

-Effective as of 25th Apr 2017.

 ## Credits
-FredBoat is developed by Fre_d (aka Frederikam) with the help of contributors on GitHub.
+FredBoat is originally developed by Fre_d (aka Frederikam) with the help of contributors on GitHub.

 Special thanks to EJ Technologies for providing us with open source licenses for their [Java profiler](https://www.ej-technologies.com/products/jprofiler/overview.html).